sparkfabrik/terraform-aws-ecr-pull-through-cache/README.md

 In the following examples you can see how to pull Docker images using the pull through cache using the right image format for the URL:

-- For Docker Hub official images: `docker pull AWS_ACCOUNT_ID.dkr.ecr.AWS_REGION.amazonaws.com/docker-hub/library/image_name:tag`
+- for Docker Hub official images: `docker pull AWS_ACCOUNT_ID.dkr.ecr.AWS_REGION.amazonaws.com/docker-hub/library/image_name:tag`.
 - For all other Docker Hub images: `docker pull AWS_ACCOUNT_ID.dkr.ecr.AWS_REGION.amazonaws.com/docker-hub/repository_name/image_name:tag`

 Details about other upstream repositories (like Kubernetes, Quay, GitHub, GitLab..) see the [AWS references](https://docs.aws.amazon.com/AmazonECR/latest/userguide/pull-through-cache-working-pulling.html)